 Now you can find there the shops selling different kinds of lace, from shawls, dresses to table runners.
 The prices were not exactly cheap for me, though!
 And since I was not on a shopping spree, I just decided to stroll around the island for a bit.

-Because we planned to be mostly on foot when exploring the lagoon and would not visit any places with admission fees (we felt we’d had enough in the past 3 weeks, from Athens to Rome to Florence 😆😂), we didn’t make any arrangement for the transport.
-We just bought the Vaporetto tickets on site for the trip to the other islands and also from the hotel to Santa Lucia station.
+Even though we spent 3 days in Venice, we planned to be mostly on foot when exploring the lagoon and would not visit any places with admission fees (we felt we’d had enough in the past 3 weeks, from Athens to Rome to Florence 😆😂).
+So we didn’t make any arrangement for the transport and just bought the Vaporetto tickets on site for the trip to the other islands and also from the hotel to Santa Lucia station.
 For the most updated fares, check their website.

 That being said, if you do plan to visit some attractions – like museums – and use the water bus quite frequently, maybe it is better to buy a city pass, such as Venezia Unica.